aioppa/ai-driven-development/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Notes for this project

+- ESLint during build is relaxed to prevent CI failures.
+Tighten the rules gradually as types are added.
+- Dynamic API routes follow Next.js v15: access `id` via `const { id } = await context.params`.
+- When database/storage is not configured, feed and gallery gracefully fallback to a local, browser-only store so users can still generate and share images during development.

 ## Environment Variables

 Create a `.env.local` file in the project root: